- Absence Policy

 If the school is contacted during the school day by a parent regarding a last minute change in the normal schedule, the classroom teacher will be informed, in writing if possible, of the parental message.

-If a student arrives after the 8:00 a.m. bell, the student must sign the tardy log, and obtain a tardy slip from the office, before going to the classroom.
+If a student arrives after the 8:00 a.m., the student must obtain a tardy slip from the office, before going to the classroom.
 This rule applies to all students.
 Please try to arrive before 7:45 a.m.
 It makes for a better day.

 2nd Tardy-Teacher phone call.